openstack-archive/murano/doc/source/appendix/articles/specification/murano-api.rst

 Configure environment / open session
 ------------------------------------

-During this call new working session is created, and session ID should be sent in a request header with name ``X-Configuration-Session``.
+During this call a new working session is created with its ID returned in response body.
+Notice that the session ID should be added to request headers with name ``X-Configuration-Session`` in subsequent requests when necessary.

 *Request*